Laurentides—Labelle: History

 The electoral district was created in 2004: 61.5 per cent of the riding came from Laurentides, 34.9 per cent from Pontiac—Gatineau—Labelle, and 3.6 per cent from Argenteuil—Papineau—Mirabel.
 The borders of the riding were not changed in the 2012 electoral redistribution.

 Member of Parliament

-This riding has elected the following member of the House of Commons of Canada:
+This riding has elected the following members of the House of Commons of Canada: